Slushi-Github/hxCompileU/README.md

 - [HxU_WUT](https://github.com/Haxe-WiiU/HxU_WUT)

 First, you need compilate this project, or you can use the precompiled version that is in the [releases](https://github.com/Slushi-Github/hxCompileU/releases), or you can download it from the [GitHub Actions](https://github.com/Slushi-Github/hxCompileU/actions).
+I recommend using the [GitHub Actions](https://github.com/Slushi-Github/hxCompileU/actions) option.

 ```bash
 # Just clone the repository